Go Back Up

 • Attract and retain your employees by showing them you care about their emotional well-being outside the workplace.

-• Improve work-life balance by allowing your employees better to juggle work responsibilities with certain unfortunate circumstances of life.
+• Improve work-life balance by allowing employees to juggle work responsibilities with certain unfortunate life circumstances.

 • Supporting your employees’ mental health during vulnerable times can increase job productivity and satisfaction.

-Federal law doesn’t require employers to provide bereavement leave, either paid or unpaid, so it’s usually up to the individual employer to offer it or not.
-While most states also don’t have requirements regarding bereavement time, some states do.
+There’s no federal requirement mandating employers to provide bereavement leave, either paid or unpaid.
+It’s usually up to the individual employer to offer it or not.
+While most states also don’t have requirements on bereavement time, some states do.

-For example, the Oregon Family Leave Act1 (OFLA) requires employers with at least 25 employees to provide their staff with up to two weeks of bereavement leave based on specific qualifications.
+For example, the Oregon Family Leave Act (OFLA) requires employers with at least 25 employees to provide their staff with up to two weeks of bereavement leave based on specific qualifications2.

 Similarly, many unions outline a bereavement leave policy in their employees’ collective bargaining agreements or contract conditions.
-And many public sector employees, like state or federal government employees, are also offered a certain amount of bereavement leave.
+Many public sector employees, like state or federal government employees, are also offered a certain amount of bereavement leave.

-Even though it’s not federally required, most employers choose to provide their eligible employees with some kind of bereavement leave.
-In fact, 90% of employers that responded to a recent NFP and Helios Human Resources survey2 offered some type of bereavement leave at their company.
+Even though there’s no federal requirement, most business leaders provide their eligible employees with some kind of bereavement leave.
+In fact, 98% of employers in 2023 offered bereavement leave at their company3.
 So don’t let the fact that you don’t have to provide this employee benefit stop you from doing so.

 How long is the typical bereavement leave?